100 Notable alumni of

 -

 Friedrich Hermann Hund was a German physicist from Karlsruhe known for his work on atoms and molecules.
 He is known for the Hund's rules to predict the electron configuration of chemical elements.
-His work on Hund's cases and molecular orbital theory allowed to understand the structure of molecules.
+His work on Hund's cases and molecular orbital theory furthered the understanding of molecular structure.

 -